 "I source a lot on eBay because I have been in the business for quite a while now, I know what to look for and what questions to ask the seller.
 Not only the size, style, color etc. I want to know if it has stains, if it has been mended, or worn more than once as well.
 I want to buy as near to perfect as I can.
 The people who are trying to scam on eBay I can see them a mile off with the way they word their ad.
 A bride who selected the dress will know that dress intimately and can tell you everything you want to know.

-I also use Craigslist and other free ad sites and check the local newspaper.
-The best time to find a bargain is just after the end of summer when the weddings are finished.
+I also use Craigslist and other free ad sites and check the local newspaper and the notice board at the grocery store.
+The best time to find a bargain is just after the end of summer when the wedding season is slowing down.
 If you wait until Spring, the prices go up.

 I also run an inexpensive advertisement in September (just after the season) and also in December, because everyone needs extra cash for Christmas.
 Now people tend to call me up and offer the wedding dresses to me.
 I pay a fair price so they are happy and recommend me to their friends."

 Q. What about the competition?

 When I asked Sarah, about the competition she paused and thought about it.
 She told me she didn't really have any and explained why.

 "Brides have heard disaster stories about ordering a dress from China.
 There are ads all over the place and some of the images of the dresses do look beautiful.
 However, when the Chinese wedding dresses arrive, they aren't what they expected.

 Here I heard Sarah laugh.